Erak's Ransom: Plot summary

 Erak Starfollower becomes tired of paperwork after becoming the Oberjarl of Skandia during the events of Oakleaf Bearers.
 He decides to go on one last raid to the desert country of Arrida.
 His raiding party walks into an ambush and is captured; Erak's crew are eventually released in order to obtain a ransom for Erak, who is left behind.
 Meanwhile, at Castle Redmont, senior Ranger Halt and diplomat Lady Pauline are getting married.
 During the wedding after-party, Svengal, Erak's first mate, appears.
-In a small meeting with Ranger Will and the knight Horace, he reveals Erak's kidnapping, and also tells them that Erak thinks he was betrayed by a small congregant of Skandian dissenters located in Hallasholm who seek to depose him under the leadership of Toshak, a Jarl who was once of follower of the executed Slagor, the treacherous Skirl who previously sought to kill Cassandra.
+In a small meeting with Ranger Will and the knight Horace, he reveals Erak's kidnapping, and also tells them that Erak thinks he was betrayed by a small congregant of Skandian dissenters located in Hallasholm who seek to depose him under the leadership of Toshak, a Jarl who was once a follower of the executed Slagor, the treacherous Skirl who previously sought to kill Cassandra.

 Princess Cassandra begs her father, King Duncan, to supply the money for Erak's release.
 Duncan agrees, but is unable to go himself as he is in talks with the Hibernian kings.
 Cassandra eventually volunteers herself, much to Duncan's chagrin.
 Will, Cassandra, Halt, Svengal, Horace, the ranger Gilan as well as thirty of Erak's men go to deliver the ransom, which delights Cassandra.
 As they travel, Cassandra and Will rekindle the friendship they somewhat lost in Oakleaf Bearers and Gilan offers Will advice as the young apprentice worries about how he will fare without Halt's guidance.
 Once in Arrida, they learn from Arridi leader Seley el'then that Erak had been sent to Mararoc, a fort in the desert.
 The party, guided by Seley el'then and his men, head to Mararoc.

 During the journey, a sandstorm causes Will to lose his horse Tug.
 In an attempt to find him, Will gets lost and loses consciousness.
 A group of nomads called the Bedullin find and restore him, revealing that they have also found Tug.
 Will manages to reclaim Tug after winning a riding race against Hassan, who had found Tug and claimed him as his own.